disu-stat/LSE-Stats-PhD-Reading-Group.github.io/talks/dd-mm-yy-Camilo-Cardenas-Hurtado.md

 In this session we will talk about:

-The role of PML estimation and a parallel comparison with rotation techniques, Types of penalties and their (very handy) quadratic approximation, Automatic selection of the tuning parameters by an approximate AIC minimization
+* The role of PML estimation and a parallel comparison with rotation techniques
+* Types of penalties and their (very handy) quadratic approximation
+* Automatic selection of the tuning parameters by an approximate AIC minimization